What to Do in Manila, You Ask? Here’s our Top 7! (City)

 account_circleJanine Daquio

-Manila is the capital city of the Philippines and in terms of population, the second most populated city in Southeast Asia.
+Manila, the capital city of the Philippines, is the second most populated city in Southeast Asia.

-On June 24, 1571, a Spanish conqueror declared the city as a territory of New Spain and it had become the capital of the new colony.
-Fast forward to today, the Philippines is already an independent country but June 24 is still regarded as Manila Day.
+On June 24, 1571, a Spanish conqueror declared the city a territory of New Spain, making it the capital of the new colony.
+While the Philippines is now an independent country, June 24 remains celebrated as Manila Day.

 What are you waiting for?
-Give yourself a break from reading and see the Philippines’ history in the flesh!
-Give yourself a brief day tour in Manila
+Take a break from reading and experience the rich history of the Philippines firsthand with a day tour in Manila!

 Manila Hotel